Just a Few Different Configurations

 This is the stock factory round wing tips found on all the C (1945 and earlier) and D (1946 and later) model aircraft.

 This is the squared wing tip typical of the E, G and H aircraft.
 This was a Beech factory tip that helped increase the gross weight as well as improving the low speed and stall characteristics.
-As can be seen in the photo the Beech squared tip has wash out which reduces the angle of attack of the wing tip thus the tip will stall last giving good aileron authority and control late into the stall.
+The Beech squared tip has wash out which reduces the angle of attack of the wing tip thus the tip will stall last giving good aileron authority and control late into the stall.
 This will reduce the wing break tendencies during the stall and will tend to mush straight ahead instead of going hard over.

 Here is a comparison shot showing the basic difference between the round and the big square tip.